FIRST FRIDAY ACTIVITIES AND EVENTS

 Water to Wine Productions

 Please practice safe guidelines while out in public.
 Self-screen before leaving the house and stay home if you are sick or have any COVID-19 symptoms.
-Please wear a face mask or covering.
 Stay at least 6 feet away from others outside your party at all times, inside and outside.
 Follow the rules of the businesses and all directions from employees.
 Wash or sanitize your hands before interacting with items or employees and after paying.

 Here are some preventative actions to help slow the spread of COVID-19: